List on Bids44 →

 ConditionPrice RangeWhat It Means

-Like New₹13,000 – ₹18,000Minimal to no visible scratches or dents, all locks and hinges function perfectly, original paint finish largely intact, no signs of rust.
+Like New₹13,000 – ₹18,000Minimal to no visible scratches or dents, fully functional locks, no rust whatsoever, and original paint in excellent condition.
+Looks almost brand new.

 Advantages — Why Buyers Pick the Godrej Almirah in 2026